-In the Fetch step, the processor reads an instruction from memory and presents it to the decode section.
+In the Fetch step, the processor reads an instruction from memory and presents it to its decode section.
 If cache memory is present, it is checked first.
-If the requested memory address contents resides in the cache, the read operation executes quickly, otherwise, the processor must wait while the data is loaded from the next level cache or from slower main memory.
-A well-designed memory subsystem minimizes processor wait times.
+If the requested memory address contents resides in the cache, the read operation executes quickly.
+Otherwise, the processor must wait while the data is loaded from the slower main memory.